Also known as the “Indian antelopes,” or “ black buck,” blackbucks are large mammals that live in several areas of Asia.

 Protection for Blackbucks

-A Bollywood actor, Salman Khan, was convicted for poaching a blackbuck in 1998!
+A Bollywood actor, Salman Khan, was convicted of poaching a blackbuck in 1998!
 Mr. Khan is presently serving a five-year prison sentence.
 If you are interested in poaching blackbucks or any other animal, you probably would have to think again about it.

 Guarded Animals